YEASIN49/CSE446-Content/Lab 06/README.md

 ![truffle migration complete](./_readme-image/image8.png)

-13. Then, you will connect to the truffle console to interact with the smart-contract with this command:
+13. You can connect to the truffle console to interact with the smart-contract from terminal also with this command:
 ```shell
 truffle console
 ```